 If you’re scared of heights then don’t look down!
-The thin wires of the Bowtells Swing Bridge do nothing to hide the fact that you’re suspended many metres above the raging Coxs River.
-Added to that, the bridge sways with every step and jangles the most as you hit the middle.
+The thin wires of the Bowtells Swing Bridge do nothing to hide the fact that you’re suspended many metres above the Coxs River.

-Here’s everything you need to know about visiting the Bowtells Swing Bridge.
+Here’s everything you need to know about visiting the Bowtells Swing Bridge and swimming holes.

 The Bowtells Swing Bridge